JefNtungila/Sentiment-Analysis-of-Usernames-and-Titles-on-YouTube-and-Twitch/README.md

 Data folder contains:
 * Twitch Data - Data from top trending twitch streams, collected on an hourly basis from 28th of May till the 28th of July, 139 500 observations (file name = twitch_data.csv.zip)
 * YouTube Data - Data from top trending YouTube videos worldwide using KWORBS as reference, collected from 28th of May till the 28th of July, 11 783 observations (file name = yotube_data.csv)
 * Twitch Views -  Data of the unique observations of top trending streams, with percentage increase of viewership over lifetime on the trending tab feature, title and username sentiment anaysis (VADER and Emote Controlled), and sentiment analysis using Afinn extracting nominal realism from Twitch usernames.
+23 578 observations (file name = twitch_views.csv)
 * YouTube Views -  Data of the unique observations of top trending videos, with percentage increase of viewership over lifetime on the trending tab feature, title and username sentiment anaysis (VADER), and sentiment analysis using Afinn extracting nominal realism from YouTube usernames.
 1454 observations (file name = youtube_views.csv)
+* Emote controlled - Data from Kobs et al mapping Twitch emotes to valence ratings
 ## Code

 Code folder contains: